reidrac/dan64/docs/manual.markdown

 Two optional parameters are supported: *start address* and *end address*.
 By default start address is `1a00` and the end address is `ffff`.

-Dor example, to save the first 512 bytes of user program:
+For example, to save the first 512 bytes of user program:

     save 1a00 1b00

-A external audio device able to record audio files (programs) is required.
+An external audio device able to record audio files (programs) is required.
 Connect a 3.5mm audio cable from the audio out jack of DAN64 into the audio input of your media device.